Bhaskaradeva: Ancestry

 The ancestry of Bhaskaradeva is still a topic of debate among scholars.
 The older chronicles such as the Gopal Raj Vamshavali do not note a change of dynasty from Lakshmikamadeva to Bhaskaradeva.
-However, a less popular opinion such as of Sylvain Lévi and Daniel Wright implies a change of dynasty, and further adds that Bhaskaradeva had dethroned either Lakshmikamadeva or Jayadeva and became the king.
+However, a less popular opinion such as that of Sylvain Lévi and Daniel Wright implies a change of dynasty, and further adds that Bhaskaradeva had dethroned either Lakshmikamadeva or Jayadeva and became the king.
 They suggest that Bhaskaradeva was a Thakuri from Nuwakot, and belonged to the same dynasty as Amshuverma.
 Modern authors such as D.R.
-Regmi, and Luciano Petech are strongly critical of the latter argument.
+Regmi, and Luciano Petech are strongly critical of the latter view.

 Reign

-Bhaskaradeva had a joint rule with Jayadeva from c.
-1039–1044, and after then he was the sole ruler of Nepal.
-Even though Jayadeva is generally considered a co-ruler with Bhaskaradeva, the former's status was inferior, i.e. a junior king, during the reign of Bhaskaradeva, and even Lakshmikamadeva.
+Bhaskaradeva ruled jointly with Jayadeva from c.
+1039–1044, and was afterwards the sole ruler of Nepal.
+Even though Jayadeva is generally considered a co-ruler with Bhaskaradeva, his status was that of a junior king during the reigns of both Bhaskaradeva and Lakshmikamadeva.
 Bhaskaradeva was succeeded by Baladeva in c.
 1047.